In Formby and Online via Zoom

 Counselling sessions last 50 minutes and take place either online via Zoom or face-to-face in my counselling room in Formby.

-Sessions and Fees
+Sessions and Fees - 1:1 Weekly Therapy

 Counselling sessions last 50 minutes and take place either online via Zoom or face-to-face in my counselling room in Formby.
-The investment for initial appointments is £60.
+The investment for initial appointments is £65.

-Pay-as-you-go counselling sessions are priced at £65 and usually take place weekly.
-I also offer bundles of 6 sessions at a cost of £360 (£60/ session) (terms and conditions apply).
+Pay-as-you-go counselling sessions are priced at £70 and usually take place weekly.
+I also offer bundles of 6 sessions at a cost of £390 (£65/ session) (terms and conditions apply).

-Birth Trauma Sessions
+EMDR for Birth Trauma

 Birth or Breastfeeding Debrief Sessions

-These sessions are perfect if you don't feel like you need ongoing counselling but would like a space to unpack your feelings around your birth or a difficult breastfeeding journey.
 Perhaps things happened very quickly in the birth and you haven't had the time and space to process what happened.
 Maybe you are having difficult feelings around your birth or breastfeeding experience but don't feel like you can talk to family and friends about it; a lot of people can be met with unhelpful comments such as "you and the baby are healthy; that's all that matters" when they try.
-It is possible to be grateful for a healthy baby AND to still have difficult feelings that you need to process.

-Investment: £111 per 90 minute session (face-to-face or online)
+Investment: £120 per 90 minute session (face-to-face or online)

 Frequently Asked Questions